pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 +++

 Note:
-+ this is very rudimentary so we can quickly get to the `pymc3` part
++ this is very rudimentary so we can quickly get to the `pymc` part
 + the dataset contains errors in both the x and y, but we will deal here with only errors in y.
 + see the {cite:t}`hogg2010data` for more detail